Visas and International Travel

 I-94 End Date

 Employees in H-1B, O-1, or TN status and their dependent family members will receive a specific end date on the “Admit Until” date field on the I-94 record.
-This end date is your I-94 expiration date and the expiration of your status in the U.S. If there is a discrepancy between the end date listed on the I-94 record and the end date on the I-797 Approval Notice, please contact HRM immediately.
+This end date is your I-94 expiration date and the expiration of your status in the U.S. If there is a discrepancy between the end date listed on the I-94 record and the end date on the I-797 Approval Notice, please contact HR immediately.
 If your passport expires prior to the end date of your I-797, your I-94 could be truncated upon arrival to the U.S. to match the expiration date of your passport rather than the I-797 Approval Notice.
-If this happens you must contact HRM as soon as possible as this is now the end date of your legal stay in the U.S.
+If this happens you must contact HR as soon as possible as this is now the end date of your legal stay in the U.S.

 Automatic Revalidation for H-1B Employees